shellspec/shellspec/README.md

 #### Data - input data for evaluation

-You can use Data Helper that input data from stdin for evaluation.
+You can use the Data Helper which inputs data from stdin for evaluation.
-After `#|` in the `Data` block is the input data.
+The input data is specified after `#|` in the `Data` block.

 ```sh
 Describe 'Data helper'